Licensing information for mobile shops, hawkers and itinerant traders.

-A hawker is a person who carries around (usually on foot) goods for sale.
+A hawker is a person who offers goods for sale.
 This excludes those who sell their goods from a vehicle (see mobile shop).

 An itinerant trader is a person who sets up a temporary business, that has not been resident in the district for 6 months and intends to operate for no more than 6 months, selling goods from a premises.
 This excludes hawkers and mobile shops.

 Full definitions are described in the Mobile Shops, Hawkers, Stalls and Other Traders Bylaw.